Neuromancer42/tea-llvm-codemanager/LLVM_IR_Relations.md

 * Unhandled types: `Token`, `Metadata`, `X86_amx`, `X86_mmx`

 ## Variables
+In llvm, it's in line with `value`s.
+In general, the set includes all targets that can be evaluated during runtime, e.g. its integral value, where it points to, or what elements it has
 * Common for all variables (or operands)
   + `variable_type(v:V, ty:T)`
 * Constant data